 With ExpressVPN's 30-day no-quibble money-back guarantee, you can test the service for a month with no limitations.
 If you don't like it, you'll get absolutely all your money back – but if you do decide to stay on you'll be able to claim three free months on a year-long plan.View Deal

 2. Surfshark – bargain provider offers genuine VPN free trial

 Surfshark offers a genuine seven-day free trial on mobile, but most people will get more value by taking advantage of its 30-day money-back guarantee.
-And if you do stay with the provider, you'll be getting full VPN cover for just $2.49 a month.View Deal
+And if you do stay with the provider, you'll be getting full VPN cover for less than $2.50 a month.View Deal

 3. IPVanish – cheap 1-month plan, plus 30-day guarantee

-IPVanish is usually fairly pricey, but the current sale is offering a rolling one-month plan for just $5.00.
-You don't need to pay for 12 months' worth of cover in advance to test it, and you can still claim your $5 back within a month if you're not happy with it.
-What's to lose?View Deal
+IPVanish has recently changed up its pricing strategy, and now you can get your first month from just $3.49.
+You don't need to pay for 12 months' worth of cover in advance to test it, and you can still claim that back within a month if you're not happy with it.
+Be aware, however, that prices rise after the first instalment.View Deal

 The best VPN free trials available today

 Whether you’re considering services with a VPN free trial or not, ExpressVPN should be at the very top of your list.
 With excellent security credentials and brilliant support, it really is the full package – and a free trial is the cherry on top.

 If you’re a streaming fanatic, ExpressVPN can get you access to Netflix, iPlayer, Hulu, Amazon Prime video and plenty more, as well as allowing you to watch live TV and sports from abroad – and its reliably quick connection speeds will get you streaming in HD, too.